copydev/First-Rep-via-site/README.md

 # First-Rep-via-site
-Hello World !!

 And Some Changes
-And after pull, doing stuffs
+And after pull, doing stuffs and deleting too